CVE-2026-50052

 Summary

-In Vinyl Cache before 9.0.1 and Varnish Cache before 9.0.3, a flaw in HTTP/2 request parsing allows a backend request desync (request smuggling) attack.
-This can lead to cache poisoning, authentication bypass, or even information disclosure and manipulation.
-The vulnerability only exists if HTTP/2 support is enabled via the +http2 feature parameter, which is disabled by default.
+In Vinyl Cache before 9.0.1 and Varnish Cache before 9.0.3, a deficiency in HTTP/2 request parsing can be exploited for backend request desync (request smuggling), leading to cache poisoning, authentication bypass, or information disclosure.
+The attack only works if HTTP/2 is enabled (disabled by default).

 Risk Assessment